ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **b)** Go to [apkmirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/) and download the arm64-v8a variant APK of a version supported by the patches, such as [`6.33.52`](https://www.apkmirror.com/apk/google-inc/youtube-music/youtube-music-6-33-52-release/#downloads).
 You do not need to install it.

-> If you are patching to install the patched APK on a non-armv64-v8a device, download the variant of a recent YT Music APK that matches the architecture of the device you plan to install the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
+> If you are patching to install the patched APK on a non-armv64-v8a device, download the variant of a supported YT Music version that matches the architecture of the device you plan to install the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
 If an Android device is not arm64-v8a it is most likely armeabi-v7a.

 **c)** Download and install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
 This will connect the patched YT Music app to the Google servers.
 You can use an updated forked version from [inotia00's GitHub](https://github.com/inotia00/VancedMicroG/releases/latest) if desired.